LzhBryan/Brick-Breaker-Software-Maintenance/README.md

   - Remove duplicated code by combining both makeSingleTypeLevel and makeChessboardLevel into a single method while maintaining the same logic.
-  - Improve the makeLevel method in GameLevels by extracting a block of code into a new method and reduce the number of parameters.
+  - Improve the makeLevel method in GameLevels by extracting a block of code into a new method and reduce number of parameters.
 - Encapsulation, renaming of methods and variables, remove unused code, create a few interface classes, the use of polymorphism.
+- Create Junit tests and use maven build files.

 ### Complete conversion from Swing to JavaFX